TnS-hun/kobo-book-downloader/README.md

 ## Features

-kobodl preserves the features from `kobo-book-downloader` :
+kobodl preserves the features from [TnS-hun/kobo-book-downloader](https://github.com/TnS-hun/kobo-book-downloader).

 * stand-alone; no need to run other software or pre-download through an e-reader.
 * downloads `.epub` formatted books

-it adds some new feautres
+It adds several new features.

 * **audiobook support**; cli only for now.
 * **multi-user support**; fetch books for multiple accounts.